Azure-Labs-IT/Lab-2-Azure/README.md

 </p>

 <p align="center">
-Click on "➕Create" this will open a drop-down On that drop-down click on Virtual Machine this will take you to a screen where you can create a Virtual machine to your own specificiation and liking
+Click on "➕Create" this will open a drop-down.
+On that drop-down click on Virtual Machine this will take you to a screen where you can create a Virtual machine to your own specificiation and liking
 <b>(If you are running your account on a free trial please keep in mind that some options/specifications for your virtual machine are only available for paid/paying users)
 </b>
  <br />